BIRDING IN NORTH PERU: MEGAS BIRDING TOUR

 Scarlet-Banded Barbet

-We have a full day ahead of us in Plataforma to search for two of Peru's most emblematic and rare endemic species: Scarlet-banded Barbet.
+We have a full day ahead of us in Plataforma to search one of the Peru's most emblematic flagship species: Scarlet-banded Barbet.
 While exploring this area, we'll also be on the lookout for mixed flocks of tanagers and other special bird species, including Blue-browed and Green-throated Tanagers.
-We will search later for Painted, Blue-rumped, Yungas & Jet Manakins and during our explorations Scarlet-breasted Fruiteater, Gray-tailed Piha, Chestnut-crowned Gnateater, Gray-throateed Leaftosser, Buff-tailed Sicklebill, Napo Sabrewing, Lined Antshrike are all very possible sightings here.
+We will search later for Painted, Blue-rumped, Yungas & Jet Manakins and during our explorations Scarlet-breasted Fruiteater, Foothill Schiffornis, Gray-tailed Piha, Chestnut-crowned Gnateater, Gray-throateed Leaftosser, Buff-tailed Sicklebill, Napo Sabrewing, Lined Antshrike are all very possible sightings here.

 As night falls, we may even be rewarded with sightings of the Subtropical Pygmy-Owl, Foothill Screech-Owl and Band-bellied Owl.